 Translating modalities is all the more demanding since equivalent meanings are conveyed in languages through widely differing methods (moods, modal verbs, particles, syntax, lexical solutions, intonation, etc.).

-The purpose of this new one-day workshop is to provide a generic and jargon-free framework which will shed light on key aspects of modal semantics, in terms of properties and mechanisms, and survey the categories of linguistic resources which may express modal meanings.
-It will then outline a range of possible translation equivalences across languages, using eight main types of procedures and a dozen factors to bear in mind in order to arrive at appropriate solutions.
+The purpose of this new one-day workshop is to provide a generic and jargon-free framework to help understand, explore and translate modalities across languages.
+It will cover key aspects of modal semantics and survey the categories of linguistic resources which may express modal meanings.
+It will then outline a range of possible translation options, using eight main types of procedures and a dozen factors to bear in mind in order to arrive at appropriate solutions.

 ● References and examples in a wide range of languages, in addition to English, including: Arabic, Chinese, Danish, Dutch, French, German, Greek, Hungarian, Indonesian, Italian, Japanese, Persian, Polish, Russian and Spanish.